Best cafés in Melbourne

 Higher Ground is hot.
 The big café-restaurant, from the team behind Top Paddock and Kettle Black, is incredibly ambitious.
 With 130 seats across three levels, 16 chefs who can put Pope Joan, Supernormal and Jacques Reymond on their CVs, and a squad of smart, unflappable wait staff, Higher Ground is taking breakfast, lunch and dinner to vertiginous new heights.

 The string of eateries that line Domain Road as it skirts the perimeter of the Tan, Melbourne’s premier walking and jogging arena, offer excellent options for the fit and the fabulous to refuel.
 A recent addition to the cluster is Gilson, courtesy of Jamie and Loren McBride, who brought us cafes Mammoth and Barry.
-Early Saturday morning sees the place abuzz.
-Runners high on endorphins rip into poached eggs while parents plead with toddlers.
+Early Saturday morning sees the place abuzz, especially with runners high on endorphins ripping into poached eggs.

 Jason M Jones, owner of cafes such as Friends of Mine and Porgie and Mr Jones, has opened his latest venture in a quiet Eltham backstreet.
 Inner-city faint-hearts may gasp at its remoteness, but Second Home is really just a shortish canter down the Eastern Freeway, and what awaits the intrepid traveller more than justifies the journey.
 The menu is approachable and exerts enough temptation to make you wonder if the place would have been more appropriately christened Second Stomach.